open-mmlab/mmselfsup/docs/en/model_zoo.md

 ## Benchmarks

-In following tables, we only displayed ImageNet Linear Evaluation, COCO17 Object Detection and PASCAL VOC12 Aug Segmentation, you can click algorithm name above to check the comprehensive benchmark results.
+In following tables, we only display ImageNet Linear Evaluation, COCO17 Object Detection and PASCAL VOC12 Aug Segmentation, you can click algorithm name above to check the comprehensive benchmark results.

 ### Benchmark Table